The Best Book Promotion Sites in 2024

 Times are tight!
 If you have a restricted budget, and can’t just jump on everything here, these are my top value, lower cost picks from everything available – including some freebies for you too.

-OHFB – a nice site but I don’t think the $75/$100 promos are worth the cost.
+OHFB – a nice-looking site but I don’t think the $75/$100 promos are close to being worth the cost.
 However, this option is free (but there’s no guarantee of being picked).

 Digital Book Today – I must try the $20 free book promo here again soon as it has been a while, but this promo is free.